Wills, Trusts & Probate

 What Are Beneficiary Designations?

-A beneficiary designation is a legal instruction designating a person or entity to receive assets upon your death.
-These designations are commonly used for accounts such as retirement plans, life insurance policies, and bank accounts with payable-on-death clauses.
-Because beneficiary designations override wills or trusts, they must be carefully managed and updated to align with your current estate planning goals and family situation.
+A beneficiary designation is a legal instruction that names a person or entity to receive specific assets upon your death.
+These designations are often used for retirement accounts, life insurance policies, and accounts with payable-on-death or transfer-on-death features.
+Since beneficiary forms generally control distribution for those accounts, they must be maintained to reflect your current intentions.
+Ensuring that designations match your broader estate planning goals helps avoid unintended transfers and supports a smoother transition of assets to the people or organizations you intend to benefit.

 Glossary of Important Terms Related to Beneficiary Designations